GooTechnologies/goojs/tools/modoc/README.md

 **Disclaimer:**
 Modoc does not support (nor does it need to) the full set of tags - see a list of supported tags and annotations below.
-Modoc does not come with any guarantee that it will run well on anything else than goojs.
+Modoc does not come with any guarantee that it runs well on anything else than goojs.
 Modoc works well by making assumptions about the structure of the code - goojs code.

 ###Setup